thecats1105/ssx/README.md

 Usage: ss [ [ [-n] [ -s|-e ] [-l] [-o] [-p] [-r] ] | -h ] [Search_Patterns]

- **SS** searches in all the known buckets at a lighning speed.
+ **SSx** searches in all the known buckets at a lighning speed.
 It not only searches in the name field, but also in the desscription.
 Regex and UTF-8 compatible.

- If you use more than one pattern, **SS** returns manifests matching all of them.
+ If you use more than one pattern, **SSx** returns manifests matching all of them.
 ```
  Options: